rschristopher/rschristopher.github.io/src/saving/appendix/basic.md

 [full node](../sovereignty/level-4.md).
 No changes needed here, as deposits don't involve signing.

-??? info "Generate Receive Address"
+??? info "1.
+Generate Receive Address"
     1. Start Sparrow on the Transaction-Manager.
     2. Form a new receive address from the [multisig](../sovereignty/level-7.md) descriptor (Receive tab).